 Along with ear discharge, if your dog's ears seem painful when they're touched, if your dog is tilting its head to one side, stumbling or circling to one side, pawing or scratching its ears, shaking its head, if the ear or ears seem inflamed, or if there's ear odor, it could be a sign of these common dog ear problems:

 Ear mites.
 Though extremely tiny, ear mites can be a big problem for dogs, especially younger ones.
-One sign your dog may have mites is a crusty, reddish-brown ear discharge, which often looks like dried shoe polish.
+One sign your dog may have mites is a crusty, blackish-brown ear discharge, which often looks like dried shoe polish.
 Other signs include scratching and head shaking.

 There are several treatments for ear mites; some options only kill the adult mites but newer products also eliminate the eggs and the immature forms.
 Treatment with these products is much easier, so talk to your vet to find the best choice for your dog.